Spinners/Spin.Swift/README.md

 - <a href="#acknowledgements">Acknowledgements</a>

-# About State machines
+# About State Machines

-**What is a State machine ?**
+**What is a State Machine?**

-> It is an abstract machine that can be in exactly one of a finite number of states at any given time.
+> It's an abstract machine that can be in exactly one of a finite number of states at any given time.
 The state machine can change from one state to another in response to some external inputs.
 The change from one state to another is called a transition.
 A state machine is defined by a list of its states, its initial state, and the conditions for each transition

-Guess what ?
+Guess what!
 An application IS a state machine.

 We just have to find the right tool to implement it.
 This is where feedback loops come into play 👍.

-A Feedback loop is a system that is able to self regulate by giving the resulting value from its computations as the next input to itself, constantly adjusting this value according to given rules (Feedback loops are used in domains like electronics to automatically adjust the level of a signal for instance).
+A Feedback Loop is a system that is able to self-regulate by using the resulting value from its computations as the next input to itself, constantly adjusting this value according to given rules (Feedback Loops are used in domains like electronics to automatically adjust the level of a signal for instance).

 <img alt="Feedback Loop" src="https://raw.githubusercontent.com/Spinners/Spin.Swift/master/Resources/feedback.png" border="1"/>

-Stated like that, it might sound obscur and unrelated to software engineering BUT “adjusting a value according to certain rules” is exactly what a program and by extension an application is made for !
+Stated this way might sound obscur and unrelated to software engineering, BUT “adjusting a value according to certain rules” is exactly what a program, and by extension an application, is made for!
 An application is the sum of all kinds of states that we want to regulate to provide a consistent behaviour following precise rules.

 Feedback loops are perfect candidates to host and manage state machines inside an application.

 # About Spin

-Spin is a tool which only purpose is to help you build feedback loops called « Spins ».
+Spin is a tool whose only purpose is to help you build feedback loops called "Spins".
-A Spin is based on three components: an initial state, several feedbacks and a reducer.
-To illustrate each one of them we will rely on a basic example: a “feedback loop / Spin” that counts from 0 to 10.
+A Spin is based on three components: an initial state, several feedbacks, and a reducer.
+To illustrate each one of them, we will rely on a basic example: a “feedback loop / Spin” that counts from 0 to 10.

 * The initial state: this is the starting value of our counter, 0.
 * A feedback: this is the rule we apply to the counter to accomplish our purpose.
 If 0 <= counter < 10 then we ask to increase the counter else we ask to stop it.